MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-quickstart-aw.md

 1. At the bottom of the design surface, you see [&ExecutionTime] on the right in the footer.

-2. In the Report Data pane, expand the Built-in Fields folder, and drag **Page Number** to the left side of the footer, at the same height as [&ExecutionTime].
+2. In the Report Data pane, expand the Built-in Fields folder.
+Drag **Page Number** to the left side of the footer, at the same height as [&ExecutionTime].

 3. Drag the right side of the [&PageNumber] box to make it square.